GModal/oLvgui/oLvDemos.md

 ## oscMonV1

-### Monitors OSC messages on address, port
+### Monitors OSC messages on address, port (OSC)

   * Defaults set, but can be changed
   * Click on 'OSC Server' to open the port, begin capture
   * Deselecting closes the port

-  * Uses 'oLvoscT', the threaded server
+Uses 'oLvoscT', the threaded OSC server (LÖVE only) which is much more reliable for receiving OSC data packets.

 ## themesV1